ivlis/MagDots/README.md

 ## Installation

 ### Requirements
-* Python 3.4 or later
+* Python 3.3 or later
-* Cython and a C compiler
+* Cython and a C compiler (gcc)
+* Make
 * NumPy and SciPy
+* GNU GSL library from your distribution (headers and binary)
 * Matplotlib for plotting

-To compile the Cython code execute the Makefile.
+To compile the Cython code execute the Makefile:
+`make`

 Compilation was tested on Linux-based systems only, however, should work on other systems with Cython and a C compiler installed.

+To run tests type `make tests`

 Having the Cython code complied, one can run examples from the `examples` directory